The view from above the Oscars: The slap, the snafu, Spike

 Big moments are not generally my job.
 I deal in details.

 From the box, I got to see who the first famous folks seated are: generally, older actors with either no need or no desire to be part of the red carpet scrum.
 One year it was Jane Fonda, amid a sea of empty seats.
-I saw 88-year-old Christopher Plummer, oldest-ever nomineeat that point in 2018, take his spot over an hour before the last-minute scramble that accompanies the telecast’s start.
+I saw an 88-year-old Christopher Plummer, the oldest-ever nominee at that point in 2018, take his spot over an hour before the last-minute scramble that accompanies the telecast’s start.

 I got to see how truly long the walk from the theater’s back is for the non-famous.
 One year, I could hear the shouts of glee from the proud mother of a victorious sound editor, though I could barely see her even through binoculars.